clean energy

 Dave Bush, electrical lead & IBEW member, Youngstown, Ohio:

 “I am living proof that the transition from fossil to clean energy will happen and it will put people to work.
 I started my career working on metering stations for pipelines and oil fields across the country.
-That was my past but green energy is my future.
+That was my past but is my future.
 This energy transition not only brings opportunities for job transitions, it brings opportunities for job growth.”

 Dave Belote, managing partner & CEO, DARE Strategies, LLC and USAF retired colonel, Virginia Beach, Virginia: